-We may fail to adequately protect our intellectual property rights or may be accused of infringing upon intellectual property rights of third parties.
 We regard our intellectual property rights, including patents, service marks, trademarks and domain names, copyrights, trade secrets and similar intellectual property (as applicable) as critical to our success.
 We also rely heavily upon software codes, informational databases and other components that make up our products and services.